Featured in HealthCareInnovation, Industry Voice, April 5, 2019

 “Our expenses continue to rise, while constraints by government and payers are keeping our revenues flat.”

-In an explanation letter, Brigham Health president Dr. Betsy Nabel offered his insights and views to employees on the topic in 2017.
-He stated that the hospital will “need to work differently in order to sustain our mission for the future.”
+In an explanation letter, Brigham Health president Dr. Betsy Nabel offered her insights and views to employees on the topic in 2017.
+She stated that the hospital will “need to work differently in order to sustain our mission for the future.”

 Here are four ways eConsults benefit and create significant value for health systems:

 In 2017, The Association of American Medical Colleges (AAMC) projected a shortage of up to 104,900 physicians in the U.S. by 2030—61,800 of those being specialists.
 This evolving shortage in specialist doctors is exacerbating capacity challenges within health systems.
 A Merritt Hawkins study across 4 medical specialties (cardiology, dermatology, orthopedic surgery, and obstetrics and gynecology) in 15 major metro areas found appointment wait times increased 25 percent from 2014 to 2017—with some of the longest wait times spanning up to 165 days.

 Within the many systems that have long waitlists for some or many specialties, eConsults can help improve “right patient, right setting, right provider” care.
 Specifically, eConsults help higher acuity patients obtain timely specialist appointments and care, while enabling lower acuity patients’ needs to be addressed quickly with specialty guidance.